allen-otterstrom/CMF_data/search.md

 # Search Census Manuscript Images

-Type part of a filename, state, year, or industry (e.g., `PA steel`) to find an image.
+Type part of a filename, state, year, or industry (e.g., Pennsylvania Steel) to find an image.
 The list will appear below with links to the full-size scans.

 <input type="text" id="searchBox" placeholder="Search for an image..." style="width: 100%; padding: 0.6em; font-size: 1em; margin-top: 1em;">